-Southerly publishes in-depth, thoughtful, accurate journalism about the relationship between people, places, and ecosystems in the American South.
-Our main topics are climate, energy, land, water, culture, and justice.
+Southerly publishes in-depth, thoughtful, accurate journalism about the relationship between people, places, and ecosystems in the U.S. South.
 We define the South geographically as: West Virginia, Kentucky, Virginia, Tennessee, North Carolina, South Carolina, Georgia, Florida, Alabama, Mississippi, Louisiana, Arkansas, and East Texas.
 We are also interested in covering Puerto Rico and the U.S. Virgin Islands, and how the American South intersects with the Global South.

 We currently pay:

 $750 for up to 1,500 words